Dylan-Pugh/TACT/README.md

 ## Quick Start
 1. Clone this repo locally
 2. Use Conda/Mamba to create a new environment from the `tact/environment.yml` file
+3. Activate the new `tact` environment
-3. Using VScode, add the following configs to your `launch.json` file:
+4. Using VScode, add the following configs to your `launch.json` file:
 ```JSON
         {
             "name": "TACT API",